 So the fire is out and you have determined the insurance company is not playing fair.
 The insurance company has brought out their adjuster and have suggested you use their contractor.
-Because you know from past experiences small claims get resolved, but larger ones do not.
 So you are looking for help and days have passed.
 Your mind is in the right place and now you ready.

-You are ready to demand what is yours.
-You understand you have options and have decided to hire a Public Adjuster.
-You have read the blog from Harris Claims Services about Public Adjusters.
-If not you can find it hear.
+You are ready to demand what is yours and there are options to be considered.
+Consideration must be given to hiring a Public Adjuster?
+Consider reading this blog from Harris Claims Services about what is a Public Adjuster if you are not familiar with them.
+Here is the link.
 “Everything you wanted to know about public adjusters” .

 I NEED THE BEST PUBLIC ADJUSTER.